sio-iago/sio-iago.github.io/_posts/2023-03-18-impact-of-a-staff-eng.markdown

 what career ladders where possible or titles that existed in the market.
 Today, as a Staff Engineer, I can't point out exactly when I became a Staff Engineer or what was I doing different from a Senior Engineer.
-There are many overlaps and a lot of work that's about the same of a Staff Engineer but the difference lies mostly on the scope of work and impact: Team impact versus Organization impact.
+There are many overlaps and a lot of work that's about the same both as Senior and Staff Engineer, but one of the differences lie on the scope of work and impact: Team impact versus Organization impact.

 Let's break it down with a fun example: